Professional developer studying network diagrams and protocols on multiple screens

 Network Security Fundamentals

 Network security affects every application you build.
-Understanding encryption, certificates, and common attack vectors helps you build more secure systems and avoid common vulnerabilities.
+Encryption, certificates, and common attack vectors are things you need to understand to avoid shipping vulnerabilities.

 TLS/SSL Encryption